The short answer

 | Google Business Profile | Complete, accurate, active | Missing services, wrong hours, or stale |

-| Reviews | Recent and specific | Old, generic, or sparse |
+| Reviews | Plentiful and specific | Sparse or generic |

 | Consistency | Same name, address, services everywhere | Details conflict across sources |